CESSProject/doc-v2/concepts/blockchain-core/off-chain-worker.md

 # Off-chain Worker

-Off-chain features run in their own Wasm execution environment outside of the Substrate runtime.
+Off-chain features run in their own wasm execution environment outside of the Substrate runtime.
 This separation of concerns ensures that block production is not impacted by long-running off-chain tasks.
 However, as the off-chain features are declared in the same code as the runtime, they can easily access on-chain state for their computations.

 ![Off-chain Worker](../../assets/concepts/blockchain-core/off-chain-worker.png)